cs573-24s/a2-DataVis-7Ways/README.md

 ### Technical Achievements

-- **Mouse over Feature** For this visualization, I decided to add an extra tooltip functionality (coded within the `alt.Chart()`function) to allow users the option to hover and inspect data points within the graph.
+- **Mouse over Feature:** For this visualization, I decided to add an extra tooltip functionality (coded within the `alt.Chart()`function) to allow users the option to hover and inspect data points within the graph.
 I also renamed the tooltip display names to be more visually appealing by removing the original column names and reformatting them into proper titles with units properly parenthesized.

 ![PyVis2](img/PyVis2.png)